TTXD19/droid-the-pain-and-the-goodies/Programming_Language/Language_Quesiton.md

 	* **Type conversions:** Kotlin has a more powerful type conversion system than Java.
 It has built-in support for implicit and explicit type conversions, as well as support for operator overloading.

 	* **Interoperability:** Kotlin is designed to be fully interoperable with Java, which means that you can use Kotlin code in a Java project and vice versa.
 This can make it easier to migrate an existing Java codebase to Kotlin or to use a mix of both languages in the same project.

 2. In what situations might you choose to use Kotlin over Java, or vice versa?
+	* **Compatibility:** If you are working on an existing project that is written in Java, it may be more convenient to continue using Java rather than converting the codebase to Kotlin.
+Kotlin is fully interoperable with Java, so it is easy to call Java code from Kotlin and vice versa.

+	* **Team expertise:** If your team is already familiar with Java and comfortable using it, it may make sense to continue using Java for your project.
+On the other hand, if your team is open to learning new technologies, you may want to consider using Kotlin, which has a number of features that can make it easier to write safe and readable code.

+	* **Project requirements:** Some projects may have specific requirements that make one language more suitable than the other.
+For example, if you are working on a project that requires a lot of functional programming constructs, Kotlin's support for lambdas and higher-order functions may make it a better choice.

 3. How does Kotlin's syntax differ from Java's syntax?

+	One of the main differences is that Kotlin has improved type inference, which means that the compiler can often infer the types of variables and expressions based on their values.
+This allows you to write code that is more concise and easier to read. <br />Another difference is that Kotlin has improved support for functional programming constructs such as lambdas and higher-order functions.
+This makes it easier to write code that is more concise and expressive, and enables the use of powerful functional programming concepts such as map, filter, and reduce.

 4. What are some of the features of Kotlin that make it a more modern programming language compared to Java?
+	* **Type inference:** Kotlin has improved type inference, which means that the compiler can often infer the types of variables and expressions based on their values.
+This allows you to write code that is more concise and easier to read.

+	* **Support for functional programming:** Kotlin has improved support for functional programming constructs such as lambdas and higher-order functions.
+This makes it easier to write code that is more concise and expressive, and enables the use of powerful functional programming concepts such as map, filter, and reduce.

+	* **Improved safety:** Kotlin has a number of features that are designed to make it easier to write safe and readable code, such as the ability to define classes as "data classes," which automatically generate important methods such as toString, equals, and hashCode.
+Kotlin also has a feature called "null safety," which helps prevent null reference exceptions, a common source of bugs in Java.

+	* **Extension functions:** Kotlin allows you to define extension functions, which allow you to add new functions to existing classes without modifying their source code.
+This can be a convenient way to add new functionality to classes that you don't have control over.

 5. How does Kotlin's type inference system compare to Java's?
 6. How does the null safety feature in Kotlin compare to the null safety feature in Java?
 7. How does the way that Kotlin handles exceptions compare to the way Java handles exceptions?